User-friendly introduction to PAC-Bayes bounds: Information Theoretic Approaches

 Direct calculations show that $ \mathbb{E}_{\mathcal{S}}[KL(\tilde{\rho}\|\pi)] = \mathbb{E}_{\mathcal{S}}[KL(\tilde{\rho}\|\mathbb{E}_{\mathcal{S}}(\tilde{\rho}))] + KL(\mathbb{E}_{\mathcal{S}}(\tilde{\rho})\|\pi) = I(\theta,\mathcal{S}) + KL(\mathbb{E}_{\mathcal{S}}(\tilde{\rho})\|\pi) $ and thus:

 So the choice to replace $\pi$ by $\mathbb{E}_{\mathcal{S}}(\tilde{\rho})$ gives the MI bound:

 The choice $\lambda = \sqrt{2 n \mathcal{I}(\theta,\mathcal{S}) / C}$ leads to

-In other words, MI bounds can be seen as KL bounds optimized with respect to the prior.
+In other words, MI bounds can be seen as PAC-Bayes bounds optimized with respect to the prior.
 Of course, as we said above, MI bound cannot be computed in practice.
 Catoni proposes an interpretation of his localization technique as taking the prior $\pi_{-\beta R}$ to approximate $\mathbb{E}_{\mathcal{S}}(\pi_{-\lambda r})$, and then to upper bound $KL(\rho\|\pi_{-\beta R})$ via empirical bounds.
-As we have seen in Section~\ref{section:tight}, this leads to empirical bound with data-dependent priors, and in Section~\ref{section:oracle}, this leads to improved PAC-Bayes oracle bounds.
-All this is pointed out by Gr\"unwald, Steinke and Zakynthinou~\cite{grunwald2021pac}: ``Catoni already mentions that the prior that minimizes a MAC-Bayesian bound is the prior that turns the KL term into the mutual information''. \end{itemize}
+As we have seen in Section~\ref{section:tight}, this leads to empirical bounds with data-dependent priors, and in Section~\ref{section:oracle}, this leads to improved PAC-Bayes oracle bounds.
+All this is pointed out by \citet{grunwald2021pac}: ``Catoni already mentions that the prior that minimizes a MAC-Bayesian bound is the prior that turns the KL term into the mutual information''. \end{itemize}